 - Review ASHP Checklist for Pharmacists and Pharmacy Technicians to Minimize Exposure from COVID-19 at Home.

 - Read the SAMHSA Tips for Disaster Responders: Preventing and Managing Stress.

-- Familiarize yourself with the CDC: Mental Health and Coping with COVID-19 resources.
+- Familiarize yourself with the CDC: Stress and Coping.

 - Watch Medicine Grand Rounds - Mental Health During a Pandemic.
 [YouTube]

 - Get support from team members – implement a buddy system.
 [NIOSH Fact Sheet on Buddy System]

 - Write in a journal – reflect on three good things that happened today

 - Maintain a healthy diet with adequate sleep and exercise, including hydration